zorkian/go-datadog-api/README.md

     log.Printf("dashboard %d: %s\n", dash.GetId(), dash.GetTitle())
 ```

-This library uses pointers to be able to verify if values are set or not (vs the default value for the type).
-Like
- protobuf there are helpers to enhance the API.
-You can decide to not use them, but you'll have to be careful handling
- nil pointers.

 An example using datadog.String(), which allocates a pointer for you:
 ```go
 	m := datadog.Monitor{
 		Name: datadog.String("Monitor other things"),